Understand and uphold your workplace rights

 What is the difference between a general protections claim and an unfair dismissal claim?

 An unfair dismissal claim tests whether the dismissal was harsh, unjust or unreasonable and is heard in the Fair Work Commission, with compensation capped at six months’ wages.
 A general protections claim tests whether adverse action was taken because of a prohibited reason (such as exercising a workplace right), is heard in the Federal Circuit and Family Court of Australia, attracts uncapped damages and civil penalties, and applies whether or not you were dismissed.
+There is also no minimum employment period required for a general protections claim.

 Right identified.